felipecrs/volume-locker/README.md

 <img align="right" width="200" alt="Volume Locker" src="https://github.com/user-attachments/assets/7c05bef9-737b-4630-86c1-82a58055a0a4" />

-Tired of certain apps changing your microphone volume level when you don't want them to?
+Tired of apps changing your microphone volume without your consent?

 Volume Locker is a tray icon app that keeps the volume of your audio devices locked.
 It is a portable, less than 1MB binary written in Rust for Windows.